 John and Emily had three children; Leslie Clare, Robert and Rita (Mrs. Ace Gray).

-The Keery brothers Robert and Leslie Clare "Bud"
+On the right: The Keery brothers Robert and Claire

 Gwen is on the left, Cecil Clare is in the centre, Marilyn Keery is on the right.

 Leslie Clare began working on his father's farm, but soon turned to logging and milling.
 He joined his uncle Cecil (William Cecil Collishaw) in operating a mill located on Mud Bay Road, west of the Collishaw farm but east of the Nicomekl River.
 They milled second growth timber and provided for the local needs for building materials.
 Leslie Clare and Cecil were about the same age and worked well together.
 In time the operation declined due to limited timber and Leslie Clare moved on to Boston Bar and opened a successful milling operation there.
 Leslie Clare Keery died on 30 Oct.
 1957 in Vancouver, BC, and is buried in the family plot in Surrey Centre.

 Leslie Claire Keery and his children, Gwen and Cecil Clare.